odk-x/survey/README.md

 Install [Android Studio](http://developer.android.com/tools/studio/index.html) and the [SDK](http://developer.android.com/sdk/index.html#Other).

 This project depends on ODK-X's [androidlibrary](https://github.com/odk-x/androidlibrary) and [androidcommon](https://github.com/odk-x/androidcommon) projects; their binaries will be downloaded automatically fom our maven repository during the build phase.
 If you wish to modify them yourself, you must clone them into the same parent directory as survey.
-You directory stucture should resemble the following:
+Your directory structure should resemble the following:

         |-- odk-x